AssetFetch/spec/spec.md

 ### 8.2.1. `asset_list_query`
 Describes the variable query for fetching the list of available assets from a provider.

-Follows the `variable_query` template.
+It follows the `variable_query` template.

 ### 8.2.2. `implementation_list_query`
 Describes the variable query for fetching the list of available implementations for an asset from a provider.

-Follows the `variable_query` template.
+It follows the `variable_query` template.

 ### 8.2.3. `next_query`
 Describes a fixed query to fetch more results using the same parameters as the current query.
 The response to this query from the provider MUST be of the same `kind` as the query in which this datablock is contained.
 Follows the `fixed_query` template.

 ### 8.2.4. `response_statistics`

 This datablock contains statistics about the current response.
-It can be used to communicate the total number of results in a query where not all results can be communicated and are deferred using `next_query`.
+It can be used to communicate the total number of results in a query where not all results can be communicated in one response and are instead deferred using `next_query`.

 | Field                | Format | Required | Description                                                                                                                                                                                            |
 | -------------------- | ------ | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |